Osorkon21/Bossfall/Bossfall ReadMe.txt

         - All custom classes start with default HP/lvl of 20, default skill advancement difficulty unchanged.

+        - All Iron weapons are converted to Steel when starting a new character.

         - Going below default HP/lvl of 20 drops difficulty dagger twice as much as vanilla per point.

         - Rebalanced special advantage/disadvantage costs, this rebalance is slightly different than v1.3's values.